Blog Number One - February 1, 2020

 These are a few of my favorite things - A visit to the Met and American Wing during the holidays

 I was recently in New York and visited one of my favorite places which holds some of my favorite things.
 It seems the Metropolitan Museum of Art has always been a part of my life.
 My earliest memory of it was visiting with my Mother at Christmas time.
 The beautiful tree of Neapolitan Baroque figures and creche are still there of course.
 I remember how much my Mother loved it, and visiting it again with my children brought tears to my eyes.
-There is just something about the holidays, isn’t there.
+There is just something about the holidays.
 We become more sentimental, more fragile.
 Everything seems more intense - even beauty.
 Our senses are hyper engaged, we are open to experience things deeply.
 So it was that day with my daughter and son.
 Even in the crush of holiday visitors, there was something soothing in the visit that day and I guess it was familiarity.
 If you are like me, you probably find visiting your favorite places and favorite things soothing - kind of like a hug from an old friend.

 Whenever I visit the Met, I like to go to the American Wing to see some of my favorite paintings.
 I connect with these paintings for many reasons.
 As with any painting I find beautiful, I look at the color, light, shadows, and composition, but in the American Wing I also especially embrace the subject matter.
 There are many connections: places in New England where I have lived or visited like Gloucester, Mass, and Maine, artists who had studios near a place I spent Summers - William Merritt Chase and Shinnecock Hills, and artists with connections to my artists at the gallery.
 That’s the connection I want to tell you a little about now.
 I love the paintings of children and of domestic interiors, and I also love to step back in time to when people found joy and beauty in simple pleasures and tasks, or at least that’s the way I like to interpret them.
 In today’s world we are so busy rushing on to what’s next, that we sometimes forget to celebrate today.
 Taking time to indulge in life’s small ceremonies can be so joyful.
 On this day, not only was I able to visit these beautiful “old friend” paintings, but to partake in the joy of tea!
 Tea and the American Wing - what could be better?